-WHAT IS COVERED

-Mercury Marine warrants its new OptiMax XS series Outboard products (and remanufactured OptiMax XS series Outboard products sold under the trade name "Pacemaker") to be free of defects in material and workmanship during the period described below.
+Outside the United States and Canada - Check with your local distributor.
+WHAT IS COVERED: Mercury Marine warrants its new products to be free of defects in material and workmanship during the period described below.

-DURATION OF COVERAGE

-This Limited Warranty provides coverage for two (2) years from either the date the product is first sold to a recreational use retail purchaser, or the date on which the product is first put into service, whichever occurs first.
+DURATION OF COVERAGE: This Limited Warranty provides coverage for three (3) years from the date the product is first sold to a recreational use retail purchaser, or the date on which the product is first put into service. whichever occurs first.
+Commercial users of these products receive warranty coverage of one (1) year from the date of first retail sale, or one (1) year from the date on which the product was first put into service. whichever occurs first.
+Commercial use is defined as any work or employment related use of the product, or any use of the product which generates income, for any part of the warranty period, even if the product is only occasionally used for such purposes.
 The repair or replacement of parts, or the performance of service under this warranty, does not extend the life of this warranty beyond its original expiration date.
-Unexpired warranty coverage can be transferred to a subsequent purchaser upon proper re-registration of the product.
+Unexpired warranty coverage can be transferred from one recreational use customer to a subsequent recreational use customer upon proper re-registration of the product.
+Unexpired warranty coverage cannot be transferred either to or from a commercial use customer.

-CONDITIONS THAT MUST BE MET IN ORDER TO OBTAIN WARRANTY COVERAGE
+CONDITIONS THAT MUST BE MET IN ORDER TO OBTAIN WARRANTY

-Warranty coverage is available only to retail customers that purchase from a Dealer authorized by Mercury Marine to distribute the product in the country in which the sale occurred, and then only after the Mercury Marine specified pre-delivery inspection process is completed and documented.
+COVERAGE: Warranty coverage is available only to retail customers that purchase from a dealer authorized by Mercury Marine to distribute the product in the country in which the sale occurred, and then only after the Mercury Marine specified pre-delivery inspection process is completed and documented.
 Warranty coverage becomes available upon proper registration of the product by the authorized dealer.
-Inaccurate warranty registration information regarding recreational use, or subsequent change of use from recreational to commercial may void the warranty at the sole discretion of Mercury Marine.
 Routine maintenance outlined in the Operation and Maintenance Manual must be timely performed in order to maintain warranty coverage.
 Mercury Marine reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-WHAT MERCURY WILL DO

-Mercury's sole and exclusive obligation under this warranty is limited to, at our option, repairing a defective part, replacing such part or parts with new or Mercury Marine certified re-manufactured parts, or refunding the purchase price of the Mercury product.
+WHAT MERCURY WILL DO: Mercury's sole and exclusive obligation under this warranty is limited to, at our option, repairing a defective part, replacing such part or parts with new or Mercury Marine certified re-manufactured parts, or refunding the purchase price of the Mercury product.
 Mercury reserves the right to improve or modify products from time to time without assuming an obligation to modify products previously manufactured.

-HOW TO OBTAIN WARRANTY COVERAGE

-The customer must provide Mercury with a reasonable opportunity to repair and reasonable access to the product for warranty service.
+HOW TO OBTAIN WARRANTY COVERAGE: The customer must provide Mercury with a reasonable opportunity to repair, and reasonable access to the product for warranty service.
 Warranty claims shall be made by delivering the product for inspection to a Mercury dealer authorized to service the product.
 If purchaser cannot deliver the product to such a dealer, written notice must be given to Mercury.
 We will then arrange for the inspection and any covered repair.
 Purchaser in that case shall pay for all related transportation charges and/or travel time.
 If the service provided is not covered by this warranty, purchaser shall pay for all related labor and material, and any other expenses associated with that service.
 Purchaser shall not, unless requested by Mercury, ship the product or parts of the product directly to Mercury.
-The warranty registration card is the only valid registration identification and must be presented to the dealer at the time warranty service is requested in order to obtain coverage.
+Proof of registered ownership must be presented to the dealer at the time warranty service is requested in order to obtain coverage.